A police dog bit a woman’s head while she yelled in pain. Surgeons had to reattach her scalp, a lawsuit says.

 Around noon on Feb.
 10, 2020, Brentwood police responded to a theft at an Ulta Beauty store, according to a Facebook post by the department.
 Three women, including Bates, were suspected of stealing $10,000 worth of merchandise and then fleeing the store in a Nissan Murano.
 Police located the car parked near a field and began to search for its occupants.
 According to the lawsuit, Bates was hiding in a bush in the field when police arrived.

 That’s when Rezentes ordered a German shepherd named Marco to search the field.
-Without warning, Rezentes commanded the dog to go into the bush, and the dog immediately attacked Bates’s head, the lawsuit alleges.
+Without warning, Rezentes commanded the dog to go into the bush, and the canine immediately attacked Bates’s head, the lawsuit alleges.
 The lawsuit claims police “ignored Ms. Bates’ chilling screams” as the canine “viciously” mauled her.

 According to body-camera footage reviewed by The Post, Rezentes told Bates to crawl out of the bushes as she screamed that the dog was biting her.
 Bates also appeared to be on the phone with her mother throughout the incident.
 “The dog’s biting me,” Bates cried while addressing her mother, according to the video.